pmontrasio/cookies_eu/README.md

 # CookiesEu

+## Warning

-This fork is a workaround to be able to include jquery directly in the html.
+This repository is a fork.
+It's a workaround to be able to include jquery directly in the html.
 See https://github.com/infinum/cookies_eu/issues/19 for the details.

 ***Do not use this code.
 Use the original gem at https://github.com/infinum/cookies_eu/***

+## Original README:

 Gem to add cookie consent to rails application